-We provide neuropsychological assessments, diagnostic services, and treatment to a wide range of clients from children with questions of learning differences to seniors wondering if their memory is normal for their age.
+We provide neuropsychological services in the We provide neuropsychological assessments, diagnostic services, and treatment to a wide range of clients, from children with questions of learning differences to seniors wondering if their memory is normal for their age.
+We serve the communities of the San Francisco Bay Area of Northern California, including children, adults & seniors, in English, Spanish & other languages.
+Telephone: 415-627-9095

 A neuropsychological evaluation can be used in many ways: